 2. Walk or Crawl On It

-This is an effective way to condition your mattress.
-Walking on it or kneading it with your knees is the method we sometimes use to soften new display mattresses for our Sarasota and Venice showrooms.
-You can gather the entire family on it to read or play board games if you're helping your children enjoy screen-free activities before sleep; and it might even be the perfect excuse to start a pillow fight, for a light workout before bed!
+Gently applying pressure across the surface can speed up conditioning.
+Walking or lightly kneading the mattress with your knees is a technique we use in our Sarasota and Venice showrooms to prep new display models.
+You can gather the entire family on it to read or play board games if you're helping your children enjoy screen-free activities before sleep, and it might even be the perfect excuse to start a pillow fight, for a light workout before bed!

 3. Warming the Memory Foam Up